- The Speech Center

 Wheaton College Science Station

 Situated in a park-like 50 acres in the Black Hills National Forest of South Dakota, the Wheaton College Science Station offers the College's longest running off-campus program.
-The summer program offers courses to meet the entire general education requirement in the nature cluster under the 2013-2015 catalogs, and the SP, SIP and AIS requirements under a Christ at the Core catalog.
-It also offers introductory and upper division courses for majors in Biology and Environmental Science (Diversity of Life: an Introduction to Zoology and Botany, Processes of Life: Ecology and Evolution) and Geology (Field Geology and Rocky Mountain geology).
+The summer program offers courses to meet SP, SIP and AIS requirements for Christ at the Core.
+It also offers introductory and upper division courses for majors in Biology and Environmental Science (Diversity of Life: an Introduction to Zoology and Botany, Processes of Life: Ecology and Evolution) and Geology (Field Geology and Sedimentary Geology).

 Wheaton in Chicago